 - Brown & Brown Chevrolet settled a national origin discrimination case for $99,000.
 The lawsuit, which was brought by the EEOC, alleged that the car dealership’s manager denied a Nigerian employee a promotion on the basis of his accent.
 In particular, the lawsuit charged that the dealership’s sales manager announced during a work meeting that the Nigerian employee would not be receiving a promotion because he needed to learn to speak “more like an American.”

 As a caveat, it is not always illegal for an employer to render a decision based on an individual’s accent.
 The EEOC has cautioned that “an employment decision may legitimately be based on an individual’s accent if the accent ‘interferes materially with job performance.’”
-To satisfy this standard, however, an employer must set forth evidence, not simply unsupported assertions, demonstrating both that: (1) effective spoken communication in English is necessary for the employee to perform his or her job duties; and (2) the person’s accent materially interferes with his or her ability to communicate orally in English.
+To satisfy this standard, however, an employer must set forth evidence, not simply unsupported assertions, demonstrating both that: (1) Effective spoken communication in English is necessary for the employee to perform their job duties; and (2) the person’s accent materially interferes with their ability to communicate orally in English.